"By offering your loved one a choice and a delay, you give them a chance to back out."

 "If you don't have gambling treatment insurance, you can still get help in other ways. "

 If you're ready to get help, we're standing by to take your call.
-When you call us at 1-888-341-7785 to learn more about gambling addiction symptoms and treatment, we'll verify your coverage and help you find the best treatment possible.
+When you call our helpline to learn more about gambling addiction symptoms and treatment, we'll verify your coverage and help you find the best treatment possible.